ipython/ipython/docs/source/config/custommagics.rst

             print("Called as cell magic")
             return line, cell

-    # We delete these to avoid name conflicts for automagic to work
+    # In an interactive session, we need to delete these to avoid
+    # name conflicts for automagic to work on line magics.
     del lmagic, lcmagic